martin41goudxpw/notes/README.md

 # 2024-01-17
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive to write clean, simple, and readable code that others (and your future self) can easily understand and maintain.
 Complexity may seem impressive, but it often leads to bugs, inefficiencies, and unnecessary headaches.
 Remember, a program that's easy to read and reason about is a program that's easier to debug, extend, and refactor when needed."

+# 2024-01-18
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+It's about choosing the right algorithms, data structures, and abstractions to make your solution efficient and scalable.
+Always strive to keep your code as simple as possible, but not simpler."

+Remember, also, that debugging is twice as hard as writing the code in the first place.
+Therefore, if you write simple, well-structured code from the beginning, you'll spend less time troubleshooting and more time innovating.
+This approach respects both the present and future developers who interact with your code, including the most important one: you, six months from now.